Mike Weaver (boxer)

-Michael Dwayne Weaver (born June 13, 1951) is an American former professional boxer who competed from 1972 to 2000, and held the WBA heavyweight title from 1980 to 1982.
+Michael Dwayne Weaver (born June 14, 1951) is an American former professional boxer who competed from 1972 to 2000, and held the WBA heavyweight title from 1980 to 1982.
 He is widely regarded as one of the Best Heavyweight Boxers of the 1980s beating Heavyweight Champions such as Gerrie Coetzee and John Tate.

 Marines

 Weaver was a member of the United States Marine Corps from 1968 to 1971, and went to Vietnam.
 During this time he started amateur boxing and training.

 Professional career

 Early years

 By 1972 Weaver was living and training in California, and took up professional boxing.
 In his early career, Weaver was considered a journeyman opponent.
 He was frequently brought in on short notice and overmatched against more experienced and developed contenders, and used as a sparring partner for Muhammad Ali and Ken Norton, who famously nicknamed him "Hercules" due to his top developed muscle definition.

-In 1976 Weaver beat well regarded veteran Jody Ballard, and in 1978 lost two close decisions.
+In 1976 Weaver beat well regarded veteran Jody Ballard.
+In 1977 he defeated future cruiserweight contender Bill Sharkey, and in 1978 lost two close decisions.
 First to contender Stan Ward for the California State Heavyweight title, and then to Leroy Jones for the NABF heavyweight title.